 State economists predict $686 million kicker in 2020

-SALEM — State economists say if their revenue estimates hold, Oregon taxpayers will get a $686 million kicker rebate in 2020.
+SALEM — State economists say if their revenue estimates hold, Oregon taxpayers will get a $686 million "kicker" rebate in 2020.

 "Oregon's economic expansion has largely played out as expected in recent months, yet state revenue collections continue to outpace the forecast," economists wrote in a quarterly revenue forecast.
 "Much of the strong revenue growth can be traced to temporary factors, including the response of Oregonians to federal tax law changes and a spike in estate tax collections."

 Economists predict taxpayers will receive about $686 million in 2020.
-The median taxpayer, earning between $35,000 and $36,000, can expect to get about $164 kicked back from state tax dollars.
+The median taxpayer, earning between $35,000 to $36,000, can expect to get about $164 kicked back from state tax dollars.
 Higher income earners can generally expect larger kicker rebates.

 Economists also predict a corporate tax kicker of about $207.8 million, which will be dedicated to K-12 education in the next biennium.

 Generally, Oregon's economy continues to do well.
 While wage growth and household income is still growing, the rate of growth has slowed during the past few years.
 Much of Oregon's general fund revenue comes from income taxes.